mblaszczykowski/Web-based-OS-Simulator/README.md

 React + TypeScript, Zustand, Vite, Vitest (+ React Testing Library/jsdom for component tests) — no D3/Recharts, no backend.
 All visualisations (Gantt chart, RAM/disk grids, allocation strip) are hand-built CSS/flex/grid.
 The filesystem's "disk" persists across reloads via IndexedDB — scheduler and memory still reset on refresh, deliberately (see `plan.md` §2.5).

-`npm run build`'s current output is the whole app in one JS chunk + one CSS file: **266.73 kB JS / 81.79 kB gzipped**, **20.63 kB CSS / 4.37 kB gzipped** — no charting library, no UI framework, no icon font is why that number stays small as the simulator grows (roadmap-v4.md §2.5).
+`npm run build`'s current output is the whole app in one JS chunk + one CSS file: **294.63 kB JS / 90.34 kB gzipped**, **21.15 kB CSS / 4.46 kB gzipped** — no charting library, no UI framework, no icon font is why that number stays small as the simulator grows (roadmap-v4.md §2.5).
 Re-run `npm run build` yourself to see the current number for the actual code in this tree.

 ## State & robustness

 - **Window layout** (position/size/open/z-order) persists to `localStorage`, debounced on every drag/resize/focus — the same medium as terminal history, since it's UI chrome, not simulated system state.
 - **Cross-tab consistency**: opening the app in two tabs no longer means one silently overwrites the other's disk on the next save.
 Tabs announce a successful filesystem save over a `BroadcastChannel`; on hearing another tab's announcement, a tab cancels its own pending save and re-hydrates from the newer persisted state, logging it to the terminal so the reconciliation is visible.
 Best-effort, not full multi-tab consistency — memory/scheduler state stays tab-local by design.
 - **Small screens**: the desktop metaphor (overlapping draggable windows) has nowhere sensible to degrade to on a phone.
 Below ~860px wide, a small feature-detected notice replaces the boot sequence and desktop entirely, rather than a horizontally-clipped layout.
-- **Hard links, permissions**: `Inode.links` and a real rwx mode bit are actually enforced — `rm` only frees a file's blocks once every hard-linked name pointing at it is gone, and `write`/`rm`/`cat`/`cp` reject a file missing the relevant permission bit, not just cosmetically.
+- **Hard links, symlinks, permissions**: `Inode.links` and a real rwx mode bit are actually enforced — `rm` only frees a file's blocks once every hard-linked name pointing at it is gone, and `write`/`rm`/`cat`/`cp` reject a file missing the relevant permission bit, not just cosmetically.
+A symbolic link is the deliberate contrast: it stores a *path*, so it may dangle, `rm` on it removes the link rather than the target, and following a cycle stops at 8 levels with `ELOOP`.
+- **Blocked processes are never lost**: a process parked on the disk is released even if the queue holding its request is thrown away (`reset-fs`, a cross-tab import), a crashed disk declines requests instead of accepting ones it can never service, and a terminating pipe endpoint releases whoever was waiting on the other end.
+Each of those is a way a process could otherwise sit in `WAITING` forever, and each has its own test.
 - **Shareable session link**: which Sync window tab is open, and whether the unsafe/race-condition demo is on, live in the URL's query string (`src/app/urlState.ts`) and update via `history.replaceState` — copy the address bar to send someone straight to a specific scenario.
 Front-end only, no backend (see `docs/adr/0003-no-backend.md`); window layout and everything else stay out of it, on purpose — see that module's own comment for why.

 ## Accessibility